-- Cattell developed a personality assessment called the 16PF. - The Five Factor Model is the most widely accepted trait theory today.
+- · Cattell developed a personality assessment called the 16PF. - The Five Factor Model is the most widely accepted trait theory today.
 The five factors are openness, conscientiousness, extroversion, agreeableness, and neuroticism.
-These factors occur along a continuum. - The HEXACO Model posits slightly different versions of some of the Big Five traits, and its proponents argue that one important class of individual differences was omitted from the Five-Factor Model - Values express a person's life goals; they are similar to personality traits in that they are relatively stable over time. - Our personality can help define our attitudes toward specific things, situations, or people.
-Most people prefer to work with people who have a positive attitude.
+These factors occur along a continuum. - The HEXACO Model posits slightly different versions of some of the Big Five traits, and its proponents argue that one important class of individual differences was omitted from the Five-Factor Model. - Personality tests are used to help companies better understand their employees or employee candidates. - · Values express a person's life goals; they are similar to personality traits in that they are relatively stable over time. - · In the workplace, a person is more likely to accept a job that provides opportunities for value attainment.
+People are also more likely to remain in a job and career that satisfy their values. - · Our personality can help define our attitudes toward specific things, situations, or people.
+Most people prefer to work with people who have a positive attitude. - We can improve our attitude by waking up and believing that the day is going to be great.
+We can also keep awareness of our negative thoughts or those things that may prevent us from having a good day.
+Spending time with positive people can help improve our own attitude as well.

-- 1. Choose one of the personality assessments discussed in this section.
+- Choose one of the personality assessments discussed in this section.
 Can you think of jobs or occupations that seem particularly suited to each trait?
-Which traits would be universally desirable across all jobs? - 2.
-Why might a prospective employer screen applicants using personality assessments? - 3.
-Have you ever held a job where your personality did not match the demands of the job?
+Which traits would be universally desirable across all jobs? - Why might a prospective employer screen applicants using personality assessments? - Have you ever held a job where your personality did not match the demands of the job?
 How did you react to this situation?
 How were your attitudes and behaviors affected?

-- Small editing revisions to tailor the content to the Psychology of Human Relations course. - Changed formatting for photos to provide links to locations of images and CC licenses. - Added doi links to references to comply with APA 7th edition formatting reference manual. - Remix of introduction, behavior, and situational influences from Why It Matters: Individual Personalities and Behaviors (Organizational Behavior Lumen Learning), trait theories from 11.7 Trait Theories (Psychology 2e Openstax), values from 2.3 Personality and Values (Principles of Management University of Minnesota) attitudes from 1.2 Human Relations: Personality and Attitude Effects (Saylor Academy).
+- Small editing revisions to tailor the content to the Psychology of Human Relations course. - Changed formatting for photos to provide links to locations of images and CC licenses. - Added doi links to references to comply with APA 7th edition formatting reference manual. - Remix of introduction, behavior, and situational influences from Why It Matters: Individual Personalities and Behaviors (Organizational Behavior - Lumen Learning), trait theories from 11.7 Trait Theories (Psychology 2e - Openstax), values from 2.3 Personality and Values (Principles of Management - University of Minnesota) attitudes from 1.2 Human Relations: Personality and

 Modification, adaptation, and original content.
 Provided by: Stevy Scarbrough.

-License: CC-BY-NC-SA 4.0 at: https://saylordotorg.github.io/text_human-relations/s05-02-human-relations-personality-an.html License: CC-BY-NC-SA 4.0
+Human Relations.
+Authored by: Saylor Academy.
+Located at: https://saylordotorg.github.io/text_human-relations/s05-02-human-relations-personality-an.html License: CC-BY-NC-SA